ys7yoo/PiTutorial/README.md

 2. Add a python code to the folder.

-You can add the file to the reposibory by
+You can add the file to the LOCAL reposibory by
 ```
 git add [FILE NAME]
 ```